SPI-Birds/pipelines/README.md

 ### Running quality check
 The quality check is run on data in the standard format using `quality_check()`.
 The quality check report can be printed as html and/or pdf.

-If you have trouble running the pdf, try setting the LaTeX engine to LuaLaTeX (i.e. `quality_check(latex_engine = "lualatex")`.
-If that doesn't work, a different LaTeX distribution, like TinyTeX (https://yihui.org/tinytex/), might work.
+If you have trouble running the pdf, try setting the LaTeX engine to LuaLaTeX (i.e. `quality_check(latex_engine = "lualatex")`).
+Alternatively, a different LaTeX distribution, like TinyTeX (https://yihui.org/tinytex/), might work.